314-grp-301/314-grp-301.github.io/README.md

 For our project, we determined that the PIC16F15354 produced by Microchip was the optimal solution for our project based on a variety of factors ranging from the number of GPIO pins to I2C/SPI computability.
 A further breakdown of our selection processes as well as a side-by-side comparison of alternative chip considerations can be found below.

+---
 ## Microcontroller Selection
+### Introduction

+Microcontrollers play an important role in electrical system projects.
+They serve as the ‘brain’ that controls and orchestrates the functions of various components within the system or a subsystem.
+These components allow designs to implement code such as Python, C+, and other advanced programing languages to control hardware and software within the device.
+Microcontrollers are found in nearly all modern electronic devices.

+For our project, we determined that the PIC16F15354 produced by Microchip was the optimal solution for our project based on a variety of factors ranging from the number of GPIO pins to I2C/SPI computability.
+A further breakdown of our selection processes as well as a side-by-side comparison of alternative chip considerations can be found below.

 | Feature      | **Option 1** :star: | Option 2     | Option 3     |
 |--------------|----------------|--------------|--------------|